 "Stylish, fun and generously equipped, the Mazda2 is a great alternative to more familiar supermini rivals."

 Next to mainstream rivals like the Ford Fiesta and Vauxhall Corsa, the Mazda2 looks good value, offering decent levels of equipment and reasonable list prices.
+Take into account reasonably strong resale values and it looks quite the bargain.
 Special editions like the well-equipped Venture model are common and offer lots of equipment for little extra outlay, making them an attractive alternative to standard-spec cars.
 The range starts with the entry-level TS air-con model, which gets electric front windows and MP3 connectivity as standard.
 Tamura models add heated door mirrors and a rear spoiler, while top-spec Sport cars get 16-inch alloy wheels, parking sensors and climate control, as well as cruise control and front fog lights.
-Five-door models command a very slight premium, both new and used, while resale values are strong across the range.